Emanuel says two kneeling cops caught between principles ‘in conflict’

 But Emanuel said he supports the Chicago Police Department’s decision to reprimand the two officers.

-“There’s a difference between an athlete wearing their uniform [and kneeling during the national anthem] and a police officer who is paid by the public who’s wearing the theirs.
+“There’s a difference between an athlete wearing their uniform [and kneeling during the national anthem] and a police officer who is paid by the public who’s wearing theirs.
 And the Police Department has been consistent,” in enforcing the ban on making political statements, he said.

-After a weekend of sideline demonstrations that swept through the NFL and exposed the nation’s bitter racial divide, the two uniformed officers were photographed “taking a knee” in the lobby of a South Side police station.
+After a weekend of sideline demonstrations that swept through the NFL and exposed the nation’s bitter racial divide, the two uniformed African-American officers were photographed “taking a knee” in the lobby of a South Side police station.

-The two African-American officers are seen kneeling beside a woman whose head is bowed.
+The officers are seen kneeling beside a woman whose head is bowed.
 While the woman’s face is not clearly visible, the photo was posted Sunday on the Instagram account of Englewood community activist Aleta Clark, who is best known for selling T-shirts with the slogan “Hugs No Slugs.”

 Clark posted several photos of herself striking a kneeling pose at several locations with children and neighborhood residents.